rhybrillou/tektoncd-catalog/task/rhacs-m2m-authenticate/0.1/README.md

 ## Usage

 Check the [documentation](https://docs.openshift.com/acs/operating/manage-user-access/configure-short-lived-access.html#configure-short-lived-access_configure-short-lived-access) to configure the trust with the OIDC token issuer.
+This [example](samples/configure-m2m.md) describe a possible RHACS machine-to-machine integration configuration.

 This task performs the token exchange itself.